docsforadobe/after-effects-scripting-guide/docs/other/fontobject.rst

 FontObject.hasSameDict()
 **********************************************

-``app.fonts.fontsWithDefaultDesignAxes()[0].hasSameDict(Font)``
+``app.fonts.fontsWithDefaultDesignAxes()[0].hasSameDict(fontObject)``

 **Description**

-This function will true if the Font Object passed as an argument share the same variable font dictionnary.
+This function will true if the Font Object passed as an argument shares the same variable font dictionnary as the Font object the function is called on.

 .. note::
   Can only return true when used on variable fonts with the argument being a Font Object of a variable font.